leonard-gleyzer/connex/docs/index.md

 # Getting Started

-Connex is a [JAX](https://github.com/google/jax) library built on [Equinox](https://github.com/patrick-kidger/equinox) whose aim is to incorporate artificial analogues of biological neural network attributes into deep learning research and architecture design.
-Currently, this includes:
+Connex is a [JAX](https://github.com/google/jax) library built on [Equinox](https://github.com/patrick-kidger/equinox) that allows for fine-grained, dynamic control of neural network topology.
+With Connex, you can

-- **Complex Connectivity**: Turn any directed acyclic graph (DAG) into a trainable neural network.
+- Turn any directed acyclic graph (DAG) into a trainable neural network.
-- **Plasticity**: Add and remove both connections and neurons at the individual level.
+- Add and remove both connections and neurons at the individual level.
-- **Firing Modulation**: Set and modify dropout probabilities for all neurons individually.
+- Set and modify dropout probabilities for all neurons individually.
+- Easily toggle techniques such as normalization, adaptive activations, and self-attention.
+- Export a trained network to a NetworkX weighted digraph for network analysis.

 ## Installation